top of page

 The collective approach ensures no single disaster can overwhelm the resource pool.

 Similarly, this approach can work for VOADs (Voluntary Organizations Active in Disasters) as well.
 One of the under-recognized assets of US disaster response is how much VOADs can contribute.
-However, there is often not as much coordination and collaboration between public, private and nonprofit organizations as there could be.
-Looking to cooperate across sectors can be enormously beneficial in terms of mobilizing resources.
+However, there is often not as much coordination and collaboration between public, private, and nonprofit organizations as there could be.
+Looking to cooperate across sectors can be enormously beneficial in mobilizing resources.

 Governance and Oversight